-AALL is continuing its efforts to design and deliver the education that members need right now to tackle workplace challenges, do their jobs better, and raise the profile of the profession.
-For the 2015 Annual Meeting, the AMPC worked with Content Area Teams (CATs) aligned with AALL's Competencies of Law Librarianship
+AALL continues its efforts to design and deliver the education that members need right now to tackle workplace challenges, do their jobs better, and raise the profile of the profession.

 Q I'm intrigued.
 Can you tell me more about these "must-have" program topics?

 Every year, conference evaluations include comments about programs attendees wished had been presented.
 So now we're connecting the dots, identifying crucial programming in advance to guide proposers and be more strategic in the program planning process.
 Building upon the success of the must-have programs solicited for and presented at this year's AALL Annual Meeting & Conference, the AMPC has been crowd-sourcing program ideas